 Whether it’s a late car payment, credit card payment, or mortgage payment, a recent late payment can cause as much as a 90-110 point drop on your FICO score.

 Late payments appear on your report as either being 30, 60, 90, or 120-plus days late.
-Each of these degrees of delinquency affects your credit score differently.
+Each of these degrees of delinquency has a different impact on your credit.

-The later you are, the more damage it does to your credit score.
+The later you are, the more damage it does to your credit.
 More recent delinquent accounts also have a greater impact than older ones.

 Want to Remove Late Payments from Your Credit Report?